Piotr262/rr_project/README.md

-# This branch was created to enable further development of new features.
+# This branch was created to enable further work on potential bugs.